chanzuckerberg/napari-segmentation-workshop/_sources/workflow/cellpose-FIJI.md

 ## Export mask as TIF

-Convert the **“label layer”** into images by right clicking on it and selecting: **“Convert to image”**.
+Convert the **“label layer”** into an image by right clicking on it and selecting: **“Convert to image”**.
 Proceed to split it as individual images by right clicking and selecting **“Split Stack”** (3D and time Serie only).
 Then reconvert each image into a label by right clicking on it and selecting: **“Convert to label”**.
-Rename them (1 to X).
+Rename them as makes sense to you (**e.g.** 1-12).
 Finally save each label as a tif.

 ![Converting your image to a tif in cellpose-napari](images/cellpose3.png)